SLIPO-EU/FAGI/README.md

 | b_mode | All triples are handled: Fused triples replace the respective ones of dataset B; Fused triples are removed from dataset A, which only maintains the remaining, unlinked triples
 | l_mode | Only linked triples are handled: Only fused triples are written in a third dataset.

+FAGI supports the prediction of validation and fusion actions with the use of ML models.
+These models are defined in the `ML` group tag.

+`name`: the path of the ML-model for name resources.

+`address`: the path of the ML-model for address resources.

+`website`: the path of the ML-model for website resources.

+`phone`: the path of the ML-model for phone number resources.

+`email`: the path of the ML-model for e-mail resources.

+`validation`: the path of the ML-model for link validation.

+ML-predicted actions on a property cannot be used if the corresponding ML model is not defined in the above tags.

 ### How to fill in the rules.xml file

 The rules.xml file starts with the root element `<rules>`.